Subic–Clark–Tarlac Expressway: History

-The original project for the expressway is divided into segments, the 50.5 km Subic-Clark segment, and the 43.27 km Clark–Tarlac segment.
-The contractors for the project are a joint venture of Kajima, Obayashi, JFE Engineering, and Mitsubishi Heavy Industries, for the Subic-Clark segment, and a joint venture of Hazama, Taisei, and Nippon Steel, for the Clark-Tarlac segment.
-Consultation were provided by a joint venture of Oriental Consultant, Katahira & Engineering International, and Nippon Koei Co.
-Ltd.
+The original project for the expressway was divided into two segments: the 50.5 km Subic-Clark segment and the 43.27 km Clark-Tarlac segment.
+The contractors were a joint venture of Kajima, Obayashi, JFE Engineering, and Mitsubishi Heavy Industries for the Subic-Clark segment, and a joint venture of Hazama, Taisei, and Nippon Steel for the Clark-Tarlac segment.
+Consultation was provided by a joint venture of Oriental Consultant, Katahira & Engineering International, and Nippon Koei.